sneha-balamurali/fpga/README.md

 ## Notes and Advice:

 1. This can be quite overwhelming if you don't have a background in it.
-There is a lot of new information to take in.
-Follow the repository structure.
-Don’t try to memorise everything at once, skim through the introduction — you’ll pick things up naturally as you do the projects.
+If you're completely new to FPGAs, I recommend following the order shown above and treating each project as a building block.
+Contributions and suggestions for improvement are always welcome.

-2. Use AI carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
+2. Use AI assistants carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
 (At least in my experience with ChatGPT-5)

 3. If you just want to program the Red Pitaya to do one of the projects, read through the [Setup guide](/introduction/setup_guide.md) and then go to the tutorial section of your desired project.